Home of the Two-Time USA Hockey National Champions

 The second period sees Keller apply a bit more pressure and appear to have adjusted to the Metros’ game, however, with

 The third period is all Metros.
-They launch fifteen shots on goal and two more are successful; Tegan Doleman grabs his third
+They launch fifteen shots on goal and two more are successful; Tegan Doleman (Fitch,

 Round Robin Game Three